-In the event any Inventor Share has been waived by an inventor, e.g. inventor waives Inventor Share and elects to hold equity in a company licensing a USA technology on which said equity-electing inventor is also a named inventor on the licensed USA technology (see USA Policy on Founder Equity in Technology Licensing Agreements), then the waived Inventor Share of Net Income shall be distributed proportionately according to the tier structure above, to the Inventor’s Department, USAFRC (or SAMSF if Invention originated from USA College of Medicine), and USA Innovation Investment Fund (if applicable).
+In the event any Inventor Share has been waived by an Inventor, e.g. Inventor waives Inventor Share and elects to hold equity in a company licensing a USA technology on which said equity-electing Inventor is also a named Inventor on the licensed USA technology (see USA Policy on Founder Equity in Technology Licensing Agreements), then the waived Inventor Share of Net Income shall be proportionately redistributed according to the tier structure above, to the Inventor’s Department, USAFRC (or SAMSF if Invention originated from USA College of Medicine), and USA Innovation Investment Fund (if applicable).

 4.6 Equity Policy

 The University or USAFRC may accept a minority equity interest in a business entity in partial consideration for the licensing and commercialization of an Invention.
-Such acceptance of equity shall be based on principles of honesty, objectivity, and fairness and will be managed in accord with applicable statutes and the University policies on Conflict of Commitment/Financial Conflict of Interest.
+Such acceptance of equity shall be based on principles of honesty, objectivity, and fairness and will be managed in accord with applicable statutes and the University's Conflict of Commitment and Conflict of Interest policy.
 The University shall not exercise any management control of the business entity.
-For as long as the inventor remains a University Affiliated Individual, the inventor may not participate in the management of the business entity or serve on the Board of Directors.
-In the event the business entity is such that an inventor of the Invention is in anyway affiliated, e.g. faculty startup companies, please refer to the USA policy titled USA Policy on Founder Equity in Technology Licensing Arrangements.
+For as long as the Inventor remains a University Affiliated Individual, the Inventor may not participate in the management of the business entity or serve on the Board of Directors.
+In the event the business entity is such that an Inventor of the Invention is in any way affiliated, e.g. faculty startup companies, please refer to the Founder Equity in Technology Licensing policy.

 The University’s 70% share of equity interests will be given separately, to be held and controlled by USAFRC.
-Such stock will be managed in accord with the University investment policies.
+Such equity interest will be managed in accord with the University investment policies.